FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

 Whenever a new release of our closed-source library is created, we want to update the `url` and `checksum` to match the corresponding new release.

+For now, we are using a placeholder url and checksum, which will be updated in the CI later.

 ## GitHub Actions Automating Release Uploading